 If the thought of Eddie Redmayne and Felicity Jones in a Victorian hot-air balloon adventure is not enough to get you hooked, then the true story behind the dangerous expedition that changed history definitely will.
 ‘The Aeronauts’ is a biographical drama based on an amalgam of the flights mentioned in Richard Holmes’ book, Falling Upwards: How We Took to the Air, which follows the pioneer generation of balloon aeronauts of the nineteenth century.
 It particularly takes up the ambitious and precarious journey of English meteorologist and aeronaut, James Glaisher, who broke the world record of flying at the highest altitude on September 5, 1862.

-‘The Aeronauts’ is directed by British director Tom Harper of ‘Wild Rose’ fame, who is also known for previously working on historical features like ‘War and Peace’ and ‘Peaky Blinders’.
-The movie has Eddie Redmayne and Felicity Jones reuniting as co-stars after their critically acclaimed work in ‘The Theory of Everything’.
-Redmayne plays James Glaisher, the determined scientist, while Jones plays the brave (but fictional) widow aeronaut, Amelia Wren.
+‘The Aeronauts’ is directed by British director Tom Harper of ‘Wild Rose fame, who is also known for previously working on historical features like ‘War and Peace’ and ‘Peaky Blinders.’
+The movie has Eddie Redmayne and Felicity Jones reuniting as co-stars after their critically acclaimed work in ‘The Theory of Everything.’
+Redmayne plays James Glaisher, the determined scientist, while Jones plays the brave (but fictional) widow aeronaut Amelia Wren.
 The movie also stars Himesh Patel and Tom Courtenay.

 September 5, 1862: What Actually Happened

-James Glaisher was many things, a meteorologist, a balloon aeronaut, an astronomer, and even a photographer.
+James Glaisher was many things: a meteorologist, a balloon aeronaut, an astronomer, and even a photographer.
 But he is also one of the reasons why weather forecasting is possible today.

 But if there is one thing he was most famous for, it was definitely for being a pioneering balloon aeronaut of the nineteenth century.

 In 1862, Coxwell constructed a 93,000 cu ft. capacity balloon named the Mammoth for the expedition.
-The Mammoth took off from Wolverhampton on September 5, 1862, with Glaisher and Coxwell breaking the world record for the highest altitude as, they flew higher than anyone has in history till date.
-The flight took a dangerous turn as Glaisher lost consciousness after they had crossed around a 30,000 ft, while Coxwell lost all sensation in his hands, both because of the lack of oxygen in the air.
+The Mammoth took off from Wolverhampton on September 5, 1862, with Glaisher and Coxwell breaking the world record for the highest altitude as they flew higher than anyone has in history to date.
+The flight took a dangerous turn as Glaisher lost consciousness after they had crossed around 30,000 ft, while Coxwell lost all sensation in his hands, both because of the lack of oxygen in the air.

 The Aeronauts: What Happens in the Movie